-If you have the desire and passion to transform the lives of students, become a teacher.
-In the New England College Bachelor of Arts Teacher Education program you will:
+If you have the desire and passion to transform the lives of others, become an educator.
+In the New England College Bachelor of Arts in Education program you will:

-- Learn how to become a teacher by being a teacher, beginning in your first semester and throughout your four years, and in multiple educational settings
+- Learn how to become an educator by being an educator, beginning in your first semester, throughout your four years, and in multiple authentic settings

 - Discover how to make curriculum meaningful and engaging while connecting different content areas

-- Watch your faculty model effective teaching strategies that actively engage students and build scaffolds to help all students meet with success
+- Collaborate with your faculty on effective teaching strategies that actively engage students and build scaffolds to help all students meet with success

-- Grow and learn from amazing teachers and educational leaders by working directly with professionals within our partner schools
+- Grow and learn with amazing teachers and educational leaders by working collaboratively with professionals

 - Physical Education K-12